andrewheiss/From-the-Trenches-Anti-TIP-NGOs-and-US/manuscript/manuscript_compiled.md

 ### Where do anti-TIP NGOs work?

 The anti-TIP NGOs we surveyed are spread throughout the world and have a nearly global reach ([@fig:maps]).
-As seen in [@fig:locations], 60% of NGOs have their headquarters in either Asia or Europe, roughly a quarter are based in North or South America, and less than 20% work out of Africa.
+As seen in [@fig:locations], 60% of NGOs have their headquarters in either Asia or Europe, roughly a quarter are based in North or South America, and fewer than 20% work out of Africa.
 NGOs are hardly limited to advocacy within their own countries—the majority of these organizations work in Asia (especially in trafficking hotspots like India, Nepal, Thailand, and the Philippines), with less work in Europe and the Americas.
 Though there are fewer NGOs *based* in Africa, a larger proportion of NGOs *work* there than in the Americas.
 Organizations based in the Americas, in particular, are more likely to work outside their home regions: only 50% of American NGOs work in the Americas, with 30% working in Asia and 12% in Africa.
 In contrast, NGOs based elsewhere are much more likely to stay close to home, as 98%, 97%, and 83% of NGOs headquartered in Asia, Africa, and Africa work in their respective regions.

 ![Countries where anti-TIP NGOs are based and work](figures/fig_maps.pdf) {#fig:maps}